The Lowdown

 Peacemaker is to superhero as ringworm is to earthworm.
 It might seem like these two things are related based on their names, but they aren’t.
 And much like you wouldn’t want to catch a case of ringworm, you also probably don’t want Peacemaker saving you.

-Chris is also a bit pompous and obnoxious.
+Yes, Chris was raised by a racist, sexist father.
+And sadly, when he began his work as a vigilante, that bigotry affected Chris’ choices regarding which bad guys to pursue.
+Yes, Chris can also be a bit pompous and obnoxious.
 He insists on wearing his Peacemaker costume—er, uniform—everywhere.
-And one of the first things he does is hit on the sole hetero female member of his team, much to her chagrin.
+And one of the first things he did after joining Task Force X was to hit on the sole hetero female member of the team, much to her chagrin.

 If you thought Peacemaker might be the DC equivalent of WandaVision or Hawkeye, you’d be wrong.
 Much like the film it spins off from, Peacemaker is fraught with foul content.